cultureamp/kaizen-design-system/CONTRIBUTING.md

 To generate a new component and package, new component within an existing package, or a subcomponent, run the following command and follow the prompts:
 ```
-yarn plop
+pnpm plop
 ```

 ## Adding icons

 1. Find the new svg in our [figma file](https://www.figma.com/file/eZKEE5kXbEMY3lx84oz8iN/%F0%9F%92%9C-UI-Kit%3A-Heart?type=design&node-id=35882-93662&mode=design&t=X18YN2TWqlxEIFc3-0)
 2. Export the svg in kebab-case with `.icon` suffix (eg. `zoom-out.icon.svg`), and save it in `/packages/components/assets/svgs/icons`
-3. In the root of Kaizen, run `yarn update-icons`
+3. In the root of Kaizen, run `pnpm update-icons`

 This process will: